52 Writing Tasks To Tackle During Mercury Retrograde: 2025 Guide

 12. Turn your outline into a workshop and teach it to your audience, inside other communities, or in your town

-13. Turn your blog into a newsletter, and don’t forget about all your older content — revisit your older content and turn them into newsletters
+13. Turn your blog into a newsletter, and don’t forget about all your older content — revisit your older content and turn it into newsletters

 14. Find more repurposing ideas here.